Japanese & French Citizenship

-Ms. Omura began her 2017-18 season with a return to the Latvian National Opera in her signature role of Cio Cio San in Madama Butterfly under the baton of Alberto Veronesi, and then at the Tokyo Bunka Kaikan with the Tokyo Symphony Orchestra and in Saga (South of Japan) with the Tokyo City Philharmonic Orchestra conducted by Gaetano D’Espinosa.
-She recently debuted with Manitoba Opera as Cio-Cio-San and received great acclaim from critics and audiences alike.
-Another debut this season will be with the Finnish National Opera in Helsinki, again as the doomed heroine of Madama Butterfly .
-Seasons highlights on the concert platform include a New Year’s Opera Concert with NHK TV (live broadcas) at the NHK Hall with the Tokyo Philharmonic conducted by Ryusuke Numajiri and ina New Year’s Opera Gala Concert at Suntory Hall with Tokyo Metropolitan Symphony Orchestra under the baton of Kazushi Ono.
-She will also be appearing in the title role of Norma at the Bunkamura Orchard Hall (Tokyo) with Tokyo Philharmonic under the baton of Riccardo Frizza in March followed by further performances of Madama Butterfly in Latvia.
+Ms. Omura began her 2017-18 season with a return to the Latvian National Opera in her signature role of Cio-Cio San in MADAMA BUTTERFLY under the baton of Alberto Veronesi, and then at the Tokyo Bunka Kaikan with the Tokyo Symphony Orchestra and in Saga (South of Japan) with the Tokyo City Philharmonic Orchestra conducted by Gaetano D’Espinosa.
+She recently debuted with Manitoba Opera as Cio-Cio San and received great acclaim from critics and audiences alike.
+Another debut this season will be with the Finnish National Opera in Helsinki, again as the doomed heroine of MADAMA BUTTERFLY.
+Seasons highlights on the concert platform include a New Year’s Opera Concert with NHK TV (live broadcast) at the NHK Hall with the Tokyo Philharmonic conducted by Ryusuke Numajiri and in a New Year’s Opera Gala Concert at Suntory Hall with Tokyo Metropolitan Symphony Orchestra under the baton of Kazushi Ono.
+She will also be appearing in the title role of NORMA at the Bunkamura Orchard Hall (Tokyo) with Tokyo Philharmonic under the baton of Riccardo Frizza in March followed by further performances of MADAMA BUTTERFLY in Latvia.

 Hiromi Omura is resident in France.